jan-bogaerts/mark/src/generated/mdc_double_compress.md

 The theme service globally manages the selected theme font and font-size, saving changes to local storage.
 It retrieves stored values on creation and allows for light or dark theme selection.
 Components use the service to apply the selected theme without needing to subscribe for changes.
 The main window refreshes content when the theme is updated.
 # MarkdownCode > services > Selection service
 The selection service tracks selected text and the active editor.
 It can be monitored for changes.
 Supported actions include cut, copy, paste, delete, clear selection, and select all.
-# MarkdownCode > components > body > results view > results view context menu
-The results-view-context-menu is a component that wraps the Dropdown antd component.
-It requires the properties 'transformer' and 'key' to be provided.
-The dropdown's content consists of a 'more' button icon, positioned in the top-right corner of its parent with a margin of 16px.
-The menu contains options for selecting the GPT model to be used by the transformer.
-The submenu items are fetched from the GPT service's list of available models.
-The currently selected model is indicated as selected.
-When a different model is selected, the GPT service is asked to update the model name for the transformer.
-There is also an option to refresh the result by pressing a button.
 # MarkdownCode > services > folder service
 The folder service is a global singleton that manages the location of the active project.
 It has properties for the root folder, project name, project file path, cache folder path, and project configuration file path.
 It can perform actions to clear, move, copy, and set the project location.
 # MarkdownCode > services > cybertron service